 - Fresh fruit (apples and oranges are pretty durable)

 - Trail mix / GORP (most are too high fat for my taste ).
-Helen likes macadamia nuts, peanuts, cashews, blueberries, cranberries, banana chips, dark m&ms, dates
+Joel likes macadamia nuts, peanuts, cashews, blueberries, cranberries, banana chips, dark m&ms, dates.

 - Good Dark Chocolate (>=66% cocoa) – much more resistant to melting that cheap milk chocolate, and I think tastes a lot better

 - Dry Roasted Edamame

 - Ensure Powdered Drink/Shake Mix or other powdered Sport Protein Shakes

 - Hummus to Go – 2.4oz, 70kcal, 4gm fat, 8gram carb, 4gm protein